emmanuelkamala/CRM-ticket-system/backend/README.md

 CRM Client side API
-This api is a part of create CRM Ticket system with MERN stack from scratch tutorial series.
-Link for the series is https://youtu.be/XWbEzWSKBfs
+This api is a part of create CRM Ticket system.

 How to use
 run git clone https://github.com/emmanuelkamala/backend.git